API for MCMC Proposal Selection

 2. If a proposal cannot enforce a constraint that is among the requested with priority==Inf, it is discarded.

 3. For each constraint that is among requested with priority<Inf and that the proposal doesn’t and can’t enforce, its (innate, specified in the column of the ergm_proposal_table()) Priority value is penalised by the priority of that constraint.
+Proposals whose Constraints include * are exempt from this penalty.

 6. If there are no candidate proposals left, an error is raised.